metaseed/metaGo/README.md

 > i.e. to jump next blank line in the document, currently the default trigger is <kbd>Alt</kbd>+<kbd>End</kbd>, now you could use<kbd>LAlt</kbd>+<kbd>;</kbd>, because <kbd>LAlt</kbd>+<kbd>;</kbd> is expanded to <kbd>Alt</kbd>+<kbd>end</kbd>

 ## MetaJump

+### features highlight
+* code characters are based on priority, the character easier to type has higher priority. i.e. 'k','j', and code characters are configurable.
+* code character decorator is encoded with 1 or 2 characters, the code characters around cursor are easier to type.
+* only encode characters on viewable screen area, so metaGo is faster.
+* support having fold regions
+* support jumping to all opened editors
+* work with vim plugin

 ### go to any character on screen
 1. type <kbd>Alt</kbd>+<kbd>/</kbd> to tell I want to *go* somewhere.
 (Trigger)
 2. type the characters(stands for the target location) on screen, metaGo will show you some decorator codes(candidate target locations) encoded with characters. (you could hold the <kbd>/</kbd>(configurable) to hide the location decorators, release to show again)